 Check out his beautiful quality, imagine how it sounds compared to MP3 128 kbps

 What about the size?

-Music libraries on Mac and iPhone synchronize, so whatever you have in LOOP is available on both devices.
+Music libraries on Mac and iPhone synchronize, so whatever you have in VOX Cloud is available on both devices.
 This eliminates the issue of lacking space on your devices.